bautrukevich/bautrukevich/README.md

 Passionate about **programming**, **web** and **open source**.

-🧔 Switched from Full-stack developer (PHP & SQL) to **Senior Front-end engineer**, with an understanding of fundamentals, fresh standards and instruments.
+🧔 **Senior Front-end engineer**, with an understanding of fundamentals, fresh standards and instruments.

 🧙 **Mentor** for junior developers or for who make the first steps in web.